-Marjolein Admiraal (Research Master) did her placement at the National Museum of Natural History
+Marjolein Admiraal about her internship at the National Museum of Natural History

-How did you look for a placement?
+How did you look for an internship?
 What was your ‘search method’?

-What did you learn from the placement?
-For what reason do you think students should undertake a placement?
+What did you learn from the internship?
+For what reason do you think students should undertake an internship?

 What did you like best?